ibm-cloud-docs/bare-metal/about-NVMe.md

 * You can't use an NVMe SSD as the boot disk for a server.
 * NVMe SSDs must be selected as individual drives.
 You can't select an NVMe SSD from RAID storage groups.
-* The number NVMe SSDs that you can provision depends on the server and PCI slots on the system board.
+* The number of NVMe SSDs that you can provision depends on the server and PCI slots on the system board.
 You are limited to three NVMe SSDs.
 * The GPUs share PCI slots with the NVMe SSDs.
 You can't configure more NVMe SSDs than GPUs.
 * Because of compatibility issues, you can’t use NMVe drives with Windows&reg;.
 * NVMe drives are installed in the last four slots of the chassis. {{site.data.keyword.cloud}} automation requires that you install the operating system on drives that are in drive bays 0 and 1 or M.2s.
 So, you can't install an operating system on an NVMe drive.